 – Location: artists working in shared physical environments within the Hull-House complex;

 – Historical context: art programs connected by their response to various historical events and movements;

 – Philosophy: artists connected through their affiliation to shared philosophies.

-The students created each visualization by hand, not algorithms, receiving inspiration from existing visualizations as well as wrestling with the particular variables presented in the data that they compiled and structured.
+The students created each visualization by hand, receiving inspiration from existing visualizations as well as wrestling with the particular variables presented in the data that they compiled and structured.